Having difficulties and need assistance or have questions? Call the town clerk 920-948-3493.

 The Voter Registration Guide contains more detailed information about registration.

 All voters must submit proof of residence with their voter registration.

 Be sure your vote counts!
-See these important Election Deadlines for registering to vote, requesting and returning an absentee ballot.
+See important Election Deadlines on My Vote for registering to vote, requesting and returning an absentee ballot.